Lamer87/Keyboard_ScanCodes_for_remapping/README.md

 | 1st 8 bits | 2nd 8 bits | 3rd 8 bits | 4th 8 bits | 5th 8 bits
 | version | flag | number of rebinds +1! | rebind n1 | final bits (null)

-Each pair of zeros is separated by a "," except for the last pair which ends without it.
+Each PAIR of zeroes is separated by a "," except for the last pair which ends without it.

-Version: always 8 zeroes
+Version: always 8 zeroes.
-Flag: always 8 zeroes
+Flag: always 8 zeroes.
-Final bits: always 8 zeroes
+Final bits: always 8 zeroes.

 Number of rebinds:
 only the first 2 bits count as a number (examples: 02 if 2, 05 if 5, 13 if 13),